premchand90901/javashipping/README.md

 Step 5: After that it will generate 16 digits app password which you need to copy and save for future configurations.

 Step 6: Done : Now continue to importing the project.
-[Don't share the above password generated to anyone]

 ### ========== Importing and Running The Project Through Eclipse EE ==========